GlitchRemo/onboarding-chatbot/README.md

 - `mistral` - Fast and efficient
 - `codellama` - Good for technical content
 - `neural-chat` - Optimized for conversations
+- `gemma2:9b` – Lightweight and powerful, well-suited for RAG applications

 **Embedding Models** (for semantic search):
 - `nomic-embed-text` - Recommended for general text